-New White Paper: Water Resource Modeling of the Colorado River: Present and Future Strategies
+White Paper 2: Water Resource Modeling Of The Colorado River: Present And Future Strategies

 Now available, a new white paper from the Center for Colorado River Studies on Water Resource Modeling of the Colorado River by Kevin Wheeler, Jack Schmidt and David Rosenberg.
 This white paper is the first of a series of papers to be produced by the Future of the Colorado River Project that explore alternative management strategies for the Colorado River that might provide benefit to water-supply users and to river ecosystems.